Strokes in Women: Risk Factors to Watch out

 - Maintain a healthy weight, do a bit of exercise each day and pay attention to your nutrition.

-- Control your emotions and try not to get too stressed or anxious.
+- You should control your emotions and try not to get too stressed or anxious.

-- Get regular medical check-ups: monitor your blood pressure and cholesterol, and keep your heart healthy.
+- We recommend to get regular medical check-ups: monitor your blood pressure and cholesterol, and keep your heart healthy.

 - Go to the doctor.
 As women, we tend to be more focused on the people around us than on ourselves: we pay attention to our children, parents, partner.
 You absolutely must put your health first and never self-medicate.
 And, please, don’t hesitate to go to the doctor!
 Prevention is essential when it comes to strokes in women.